cultureandempire/cultureandempire.github.io/README.md

 There are good explanations for the stupidity of many crowds, and I'll explore this later, in “Broken Societies”.
 Few people have tried to explain group stupidity in terms of collective wisdom.
 And without a clear understanding of function, how can we hope to understand dysfunction?

 So the apparent failure of collective intelligence convinces many that this is just a fancy theory that fails in practice.
-And yet if we look at online communities, for example those that form around popular open source software projects like my company [ZeroMQ](http://zeromq.org), we see groups that look a lot like Surowiecki's wise crowds.
-While it may be hard to spot wise crowds in the physical world, they seem to be the dominant model online.
+And yet if we look at on-line communities, for example those that form around popular open source software projects like my company [ZeroMQ](http://zeromq.org), we see groups that look a lot like Surowiecki's wise crowds.
+While it may be hard to spot wise crowds in the physical world, they seem to be the dominant model on line.
 Through trial and error, digital society has rediscovered the principles of wise crowds and adopted them as its core operating principles.

 Digital society's solution to the ancient problem of corrupt authority is elegant and successful.
 There are literally millions of communities, each backed by the authority of its founders.
 Citizens of the digital society choose freely which authorities to respect and which to ignore.
 The core trick is to accept authority without giving it the "right to command."